yorkie-team/yorkie/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

 - Create a topic branch from where to base the contribution.
-This is usually master
+This is usually main
 - Make commits of logical units
 - Make sure commit messages are in the proper format
 - Push changes in a topic branch to a personal fork of the repository